Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 When a buyer is using financing, the lender usually requires an appraisal.

-The appraisal helps the lender determine whether the property supports the loan amount.
-Even if the buyer is willing to pay the contract price, the lender wants to confirm that the home’s value supports the loan.
+The appraisal helps the lender determine whether the property supports the requested loan amount.
+Even if the buyer is willing to pay the contract price, the lender wants to confirm that the home’s value supports the financing.

-If the appraisal comes in lower than the contract price, the transaction may need to be renegotiated unless the buyer has the ability and willingness to cover the difference.
+If the appraisal comes in below the contract price, the transaction may need to be renegotiated unless the buyer has the ability and willingness to cover the difference.

 That is why sellers should understand appraisal risk before accepting an offer.